mdancho84/mdancho84.github.io/_posts/2024-12-08-data-analyst-ai-agent-genai-python.md

 Creating a **Pandas dataframe agent** combines the power of AI with data science, enabling you to unlock new possibilities in data exploration and interpretation from Natural Language.

+# What is a Pandas Data Frame Agent?

+A **Pandas Data Frame Agent** automates common Pandas operations from Natural Language inputs.

+It can be used to perform:

+- GroupBy + Aggregate
+- Math calculations (that normal LLMs struggle with)
+- Filters
+- Pivots
+- Window calculations
+- Resampling (Time Series)
+- Binning
+- Log Transformations
+- Summary Statistics (Mean, Median, IQR, Min/Max, Count (frequency), etc)

+All from Natural Language prompts.

 # Make A Pandas Data Frame Agent

 Let's walk through the steps to create a Pandas data frame agent that can answer questions about a dataset using Python, OpenAI's API, Pandas, and LangChain.

 **Quick Reminder:** You can get all of the code and datasets shown in a Python Script and Jupyter Notebook when you [join my GenAI/ML Tips Newsletter](https://learn.business-science.io/free-ai-tips?el=website).

+**Code Location:** `/001_pandas_dataframe_agent`

 ## Step 1: Setting Up the Python Environment